“You write to become immortal, or because the piano happens to be open, or you’ve looked into a pair of beautiful eyes.” – Robert Schumann

 The piano is one of the most popular instruments for musicians to learn and its popularity never seems to waiver.
 There’s always a piano within reach.
 Throughout the history of music, the piano’s played a hugely important role and many pianists can serve as a fine example to the younger generations.

-Forget about Mozart, Chopin, Bach, Franz Liszt, Beethoven, Tchaikovsky, and Prokofiev, in this article we’re going to talk about some of the greatest British pianists!
+Forget about famous composers like Mozart, Chopin, Bach, Franz Liszt, Beethoven, Tchaikovsky, and Prokofiev, in this article we’re going to talk about some of the greatest British pianists!

 Allan Rawsthorne hailed from Lancashire and studied at the Royal Manchester College of Music.
 Throughout his career, he put together an impressive repertoire of music.